preciousezeh-prog/Patient-vitals-analyzer/README.md

 	d.
 Outputs a simple report in the terminal

 How to Run
-	1. Navigate to the src folder
+	1. Navigate to the src folder: cd src

 	2. Compile the program: g++ -std=c++11 main.cpp -o vitals